Team Shortcode (Staff)

 Michele is a coffee drinking, comic reading, phone banking, campaign nerd who enjoys time with her wife and chosen family.

 Prerna Sampat joined Forward Together in December 2017 as a Digital Strategist based in Brooklyn, New York.
 Over the past decade, she had previously helped shape a number of campaigns for economic justice, racial justice, immigrant rights, worker rights and trans liberation.
 Working at the global LGBTQ rights organization All Out, Prerna led a culture shift campaign to make digital spaces more inclusive for TGNC people, resulting in the expansion of Facebook’s gender categories from two to more than seventy.
 At ALIGN, Prerna led digital communications for a pivotal campaign that mobilized thousands of workers and community leaders, successfully driving Walmart out of New York City.
-In 2015, Prerna joined The Worker Institute at Cornell University, where she developed digital strategies to boost enrollment, taught workshops on digital organizing and authored pieces interrogating the laborer’s role in the immigrant rights movement.
+In 2015, Prerna joined The Worker Institute at Cornell University, where she developed digital strategies to boost enrollment, taught workshops on digital organizing and authored pieces interrogating the labor movement’s role in the immigrant rights movement.
 Prerna was among the founding members of the Trans Women of Color Collective (TWOCC) and Trikone Chicago.
-She has previously served on the Movement Building Team at the Sylvia Rivera Law Project and currently serves on the Catalyst Action Committee of New York Transgender Advocacy Group (NYTAG).
+She has previously served on the Movement Building Team at the Sylvia Rivera Law Project and the Catalyst Action Committee of New York Transgender Advocacy Group (NYTAG).

 Maria joined Forward Together in January 2016 taking on the role of Administrative Coordinator.
 Born in the Philippines, Maria immigrated to the United States when she was seven years old, settling with her family in Arizona and eventually moving to the Bay Area in high school.
 Maria earned both her Bachelor’s and Master’s degrees in Asian American Studies at San Francisco State University’s College of Ethnic Studies.
 Prior to joining Forward Together, Maria worked with multiple community-based organizations in San Francisco providing support and facilitation of services ranging from after school programs to workforce development training.
 At Forward Together, Maria’s role includes not only ensuring that administrative systems run smoothly, but also providing programmatic support to staff and directors.
 Maria is passionate about Filipino food, cold brew coffee and baked treats.
 She can spend hours wandering around bookstores and craft stores.